-Option 1: Practicum Continuation (final 100 hours with practicum host)
+Option 1: Practicum Continuation (final 100 hours with practicum host) Due Date: Prior to poster presentation date Weight: Pass/In Progress

 Description: This continuation of the practicum experience or an additional practicum experience supervised by a practicum host requires the final 100 hours to satisfy the requirements of the practicum.
 Please provide the Director with the additional Student Performance Evaluation form and Practicum Hours form completed by the student, practicum host and prepared for final signature by the Director or Designate.
 In some cases where the student locates a second practicum organization an additional contract will be required and signed by the practicum host, the student and Director or designate prior to starting this practicum.